 - Creative and loves to help teens and adults reach for God’s best in their lives.

 - Lifelong enthusiast of J.R.R.
 Tolkien and C.S.
 Lewis and hobby fantasy writer.
 Her ambition is to publish a fantasy book!
 She created her own world and language when she was a teen.

-- Has managed the Explorers Creativity Club for many years, the last five years as a LARPing Club as well as summer camps in 2018 and 2019 and 2020.
+- Has managed the Explorers Creativity Club for many years, the last six years as a LARPing Club as well as summer camps in 2018, 2019, 2020, and 2022.